 Two circles 3

-Two circles are inscribed in a square whose side is 4 cm.
+Two circles are inscribed in a square with a side of 4 cm.
 Find the radius of the smaller circle.

 Tips for related online calculators